THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Onwards to Niue!

 While I have no doubt that other countries will be amazing too, it’s hard to see topping the diversity and beauty of French Polynesia.
-But it’s time to move on, and we are continuing across the South Pacific, with our next stop of Niue!
+But it’s time to move on, and we are continuing our sail across the South Pacific, with our next stop of Niue!